KIT-MRT/arbitration_graphs/docs/tasks/2_extend_arbitration_graph.md

 };
 ```

-In the constructor of the `PacmanAgent` class, initialize the `ChaseGhost` behavior component and add it to the priority arbitrator:
+In the constructor of the `PacmanAgent` class, initialize the `ChaseGhost` behavior component and add it to the priority arbitrator.

+The invocation condition of `ChaseGhost` is a subset of the `AvoidGhost` invocation condition.
+Therefore, it only makes sense to add `ChaseGhost` with higher priority than (i.e. before) the `AvoidGhost` behavior component:
 ```cpp
 explicit PacmanAgent(const entt::Game& game)
         : parameters_{}, environmentModel_{std::make_shared<EnvironmentModel>(game)} {